LinneaToth/knytkalas/README.md

 ### Invites

 The most complex collection.
 Contains three embedded objects: the event, the person who sent the invite, and the recipient.
-Food and drink contributions are stored as an **array of subdocuments** — each gets its own `_id` automatically.
+Food and drink contributions are stored as an **array of subdocuments**.
+Each gets its own `_id` automatically.
 RSVP status is an **enum**: `pending` (default), `accepted`, or `declined`.

-**Embedding vs. references** — embedding the host in events and the event/user info in invites trades some redundancy for fewer round-trips.
+**Embedding vs. references** - embedding the host in events and the event/user info in invites trades some redundancy for fewer round-trips.
 The risk is that references can go stale in ways a relational database would prevent.
 My code does account for that in the implemented endpoints, but it takes some extra awareness for sure.

 ## What's next?
-**Remaining endpoints** — several are yet to be implemented.
+**Remaining endpoints** - several are yet to be implemented.
 Some politely respond with `501 Not Implemented`.

-**Authentication and authorization** — right now there's no concept of who's making a request.
+**Authentication and authorization** - right now there's no concept of who's making a request.
 In future development, users will log in and be able to manage only their own events and invites.

-**Automated testing** — the layered architecture makes this a natural next step.
+**Automated testing** - the layered architecture makes this a natural next step.

-**Frontend** — of course, it will need an UI to actually create and respond to invites!
+**Frontend** - of course, it will need an UI to actually create and respond to invites!
 I don't think my guests would be too enthusiastic with being referred to Postman..

-**Relational database** — MongoDB works here, but the domain has many natural entities and relationships (users, events, invites, contributions, dietary restrictions).
+**Relational database** - MongoDB works here, but the domain has many natural entities and relationships (users, events, invites, contributions, dietary restrictions).
 This project may become my thesis project, at which point revisiting a relational model like PostgreSQL would make sense.

 ## Installation